marl/crepe/README.md

     ...

 #### Timestamps

+CREPE uses 10-millisecond time steps by default, which can be adjusted using the `--step-size` option, which takes the size of the time step in millisecond.
+For example, `--step-size 50` will calculate pitch for every 50 milliseconds.

 Following the convention adopted by popular audio processing libraries such as [Essentia](http://essentia.upf.edu/) and [Librosa](https://librosa.github.io/librosa/), from v0.0.5 onwards CREPE will pad the input signal such that the first frame